 3.2.
 Serving Scope

 Serving scope defines the scope of competitions where matches missed by the player will be counted as served.
 In the example above, the player received a red card in a U-19 match and is banned for 3 matches with serving scope Competition Type (e.g. U-19 Top Division).
 That means that only matches in U-19 Top Division will be counted against the 3 matches ban.
 After 3 rounds without appearances in U-19 Top Division, the player will be eligible to play again.
-In the meanwhile, based on suspension scope Age Category, the player will be ineligible to play in any U-19 competitions.
+Meanwhile, based on the suspension scope Age Category, the player will be ineligible to play in any U-19 competitions.

-The suspension and serving scopes can be pre-defined for the entire association and apply to all competition.
+The suspension and serving scopes can be pre-defined for the entire association and apply to all competitions.
 However, the system provides flexibility to update the suspension and serving scopes at the individual sanction level.